-To begin the process, a science or mathematics teacher must be nominated using the NSF’s online Nomination Form which is available on the NSF Web [http://www.paermst.org] (Outside Source) page during fall 2010.
-The window for nominations closes on April 1, 2011.
+To begin the process, a mathematics or science (including computer science) teacher must be nominated using the NSF’s online Nomination Form which is available on the NSF Web page during Fall 2014.
+The window for nominations closes on April 1, 2015.

 Listed below are eligibility criteria for nominees.
 They must:

-- Teach mathematics or science in grades seven through twelve in a public or private school in California.
+- Teach mathematics or science (including computer science) in grades seven through twelve in a public or private school in California.

 - Be a full-time employee of the school or school district as determined by state and district policies, and teach at least 50 percent of the time.

-- Have at least five years of full-time, teaching experience in kindergarten through grade twelve prior to the 2010-11 academic school year.
+- Have at least five years of full-time, teaching experience in grades kindergarten through twelve in mathematics or science (including computer science) prior to the 2014-15 academic school year.

 - Not have received the PAEMST award at the national level in any prior competition or category.